 This is a three-day multimedia lesson plan for grades 6-9 on Galileo's experiments involving inertia and gravity.
 It includes short, easily embedded videos relating to Galileo's pendulum and inclined plane experiments, plus an interactive simulation for student exploration.
 Also included is a lesson plan with printable instructions on constructing a pendulum in the classroom.
 This module is designed to give beginning students a conceptual framework to understand Newton's Laws when they progress to a physics course.

-Teachers' Domain is an NSF-funded network partner of the National Science Digital Library (NSDL).
-It is a growing collection of more than 1,000 free educational resources compiled by researchers and experienced teachers to promote the use of digital resources in the classroom.
+PBS Learning Media hosts a collection of more than 10,000 free educational resources compiled by researchers and experienced teachers to promote the use of digital resources in the classroom.

 Please note that this resource requires

 Galileo's experiments, Law of Inertia, Newton's First Law, gravitational acceleration, gravity, inertia, pendulum experiment

 Metadata instance created

 January 1, 2009

 by Caroline Hall

 March 17, 2008